Krysoo/Simple-Calculator/README.md

 # Simple-Calculator
-Simple calculator made in C# using WPF.
+Simple calculator made in C# using WPF. \n
 Using .NET 6